-The Debt Service Fund accounts for the proceeds of, and payment on, notes and bonds payable.
-In 2023, the District paid a total of approximately \$3.5 million in current debt service, including \$3.3 million of principal.
+The Debt Service Fund accounts for resources accumulated for the purpose of funding general long-term obligations, primarily bonds payable.
+In 2024, the District paid approximately \$3.5 million of debt service, including \$3.15 million of principal.

 CAPITAL ASSETS